AI4SIM/model-collection/README.md

 #### Add the model project to the CI/CD workflows

 The CI/CD workflows are defined by the Github Actions Yaml files in the ``workflows`` folder.
 There are 2 different workflow :
-- the *code quality* CI/CD workflow : this workflow (see ``workflows/ai4sim-ci-cd.yaml``) is in charge of running tests and lint for all model project, to detect possible regressions.
-It is triggered on any changed done on a any branch and on any pull requests.
+- the *code quality* CI/CD workflow : this workflow (see ``workflows/ai4sim-ci-cd.yaml``) is in charge of running tests and lint for all model projects, to detect possible regressions.
+It is triggered by any change done on any branch and on any pull requests.
 - the *docker image builder* CI/CD workflow : this workflow (see ``workflows/images-ci-cd.yaml``) is in charge of building and publishing the docker images for all model projects.
-It is triggered on any changed done on the *main* branch and on any pull requests targetting the *main* branch.
+It is triggered by any changed done on the *main* branch and on any pull requests targeting the *main* branch.

 The CI/CD workflows run the same actions for all model projects listed in the *jobs/strategy/matrix/model-project* section of the Yaml files.

-To finalize your contribution you than have to add the path of your model project in all the CI/CI workflow files :
+To finalize your contribution you then have to add the path of your model project in all the CI/CI workflow files :
 ```
 ...
 jobs: